mackiedrew/vam-app-online/README.md

 # VAM Server

 This should be a Python3, Django, and Graph QL-based implementation of the Valence Audio Manipulation (VAM) program.

+This VAM implementation is going to be

 # Technology